Build and validate a web app with browser tools

 Watch as the agent encounters an error when dividing by zero, then analyzes and fixes the code, and finally validates the bug fix.

-The agent has completed a full development cycle: build, test, debug, and fix by using browser automation.
+The agent has completed a full development cycle: build, validate, debug, fix, and revalidate by using browser tools.

 Step 5: Share a browser page with the agent (optional)